eastbrother87/FAPM_official/README.md

 # FAPM_official
-This repository contains the implementation of FAPM(2022 arxiv).
+This repository contains the implementation of FAPM (2022 arxiv).

 https://arxiv.org/abs/2211.07381

 ![](architecture.png)

 The FAPM is proposed to find an anomaly industrial object.
-Our model is ranked #10 in MvTEC AD benchmark, and this result can be found in papers with code( https://paperswithcode.com/sota/anomaly-detection-on-mvtec-ad ).
+Our model is ranked #10 in MvTEC AD benchmark, and this result can be found in papers with code (https://paperswithcode.com/sota/anomaly-detection-on-mvtec-ad).

 ## Development setup